 The Florida general contractor’s license is renewed every other year.
-Both certified and registered contractors are required to pay a renewal fee of $209.
-However, before the license is renewable, general contractors are required to complete 14 hours of board-approved continuing education.
+The renewal fee is $209 for both certified and registered contractors.
+However, before the license can be renewed, general contractors are requires to complete 14 hours of board-approved continuing education.

 Continuing education programs are managed by the Bureau of Education and Testing.
 As part of the 14 hours of continuing education, general contractors must include: